panchal123-diya/My-Portfolio/README.md

 <<<<<<< HEAD
-# Hiten Patel - Portfolio Website
+# Diya Panchal - Portfolio Website

 A modern, responsive portfolio website for Hiten Patel, a software developer.
 This website showcases skills, projects, and provides contact information.